-- (d) an assessment of the incident's severity, documenting knowledge from incident analysis and collection of relevant information which may serve as evidence and support a continuous improvement process. - 3.Business continuity management referred to in section 43(2)(c)(iii) of the Civil Contingencies Act 2007 means the capability of an organisation to maintain or as appropriate restore the delivery of services at acceptable predefined levels following a disruptive incident and shall include: - (a) the establishment and the use of contingency plans based on a business impact analysis for ensuring the continuity of the services provided by digital service providers which shall be assessed and tested on a regular basis for example, through exercises; - (b) disaster recovery capabilities which shall be assessed and tested on a regular basis for example, through exercises. - 4.The monitoring, auditing and testing referred to in section 43(2)(c)(iv) of the Civil Contingencies Act 2007 shall include the establishment and maintenance of policies on: - (a) the conducting of a planned sequence of observations or measurements to assess whether network and information systems are operating as intended; - (b) inspection and verification to check whether a standard or set of guidelines is being followed, records are accurate, and efficiency and effectiveness targets are being met; - (c) a process intended to reveal flaws in the security mechanisms of a network and information system that protect data and maintain functionality as intended.
-Such process shall include technical processes and personnel involved in the operation flow. - 5.International standards referred to in section 43(2)(c)(v) of the Civil Contingencies Act mean standards that are adopted by an international standardisation body as referred to in point (a) of Article 2(1) of Regulation (EU) No 1025/2012 of the European Parliament and of the Council.
-United Kingdom, European and internationally accepted standards and specifications relevant to the security of network and information systems may also be used. - 6.Digital service providers shall ensure that they have adequate documentation available to enable the competent authority to verify compliance with the security elements set out in paragraphs 1, 2, 3, 4 and 5.
+(d) an assessment of the incident's severity, documenting knowledge from incident analysis and collection of relevant information which may serve as evidence and support a continuous improvement process.

+3.Business continuity management referred to in point (c) of Article 16(1) of Directive (EU) 2016/1148 means the capability of an organisation to maintain or as appropriate restore the delivery of services at acceptable predefined levels following a disruptive incident and shall include:

+- (a) the establishment and the use of contingency plans based on a business impact analysis for ensuring the continuity of the services provided by digital service providers which shall be assessed and tested on a regular basis for example, through exercises; - (b) disaster recovery capabilities which shall be assessed and tested on a regular basis for example, through exercises.

+4. The monitoring, auditing and testing referred to in point (d) of Article 16(1) of Directive (EU) 2016/1148 shall include the establishment and maintenance of policies on:

+- (a) the conducting of a planned sequence of observations or measurements to assess whether network and information systems are operating as intended; - (b) inspection and verification to check whether a standard or set of guidelines is being followed, records are accurate, and efficiency and effectiveness targets are being met; - (c) a process intended to reveal flaws in the security mechanisms of a network and information system that protect data and maintain functionality as intended.
+Such process shall include technical processes and personnel involved in the operation flow.

+5.International standards referred to in point (e) of Article 16(1) of Directive (EU) 2016/1148 mean standards that are adopted by an international standardisation body as referred to in point (a) of Article 2(1) of Regulation (EU) No 1025/2012 of the European Parliament and of the Council.
+Pursuant to Article 19 of Directive (EU) 2016/1148, European or internationally accepted standards and specifications relevant to the security of network and information systems, including existing national standards, may also be used.

+6.Digital service providers shall ensure that they have adequate documentation available to enable the competent authority to verify compliance with the security elements set out in paragraphs 1, 2, 3, 4 and 5.